halr/halr.github.io/_posts/2021-06-06-progress_report.md

 ![thesis grid](/images/thesisGrid.png)

 ## Timeline
-This week, I attempted a timeline based on the time remaining.
+This week, I attempted to create a [timeline](https://www.notion.so/4048abe711d84251b0ef62fc6696730b?v=08d30807ae30412981b5df27a5c66f27) based on the time remaining.
 There is a lot of work to be done!
+Following examples presented in previous classes I used notio.so, which allows different presentations of the task list.
+Below is the [kanban](https://en.wikipedia.org/wiki/Kanban_(development)) board view, other views I found useful include the humble list view and the timeline view.

 ![timeline](/images/timeline.png)